GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 #### BigQuery

-The results of the benchmark loads are saved in a seperate BigQuery for ad hoc analysis.
+The results of the benchmark loads are saved in a separate BigQuery table for ad hoc analysis.
 The results table contains the following schema:

 | Field Name        | Type    | Description     |